Trigger Finger Release (Stenosing Tenosynovitis) Guide

 Trigger finger and trigger thumb are medically called stenosing tenosynovitis; they can be treated by minor hand surgery called trigger finger release.
 In surgery, blockage causing the finger or thumb tendon to catch on itself is cleared, allowing the tendon to glide smoothly and unhindered.
 Most patients are able to go back to using their hand normally without the finger catching on itself.

 What is Trigger Finger?

 Use these tips to take the stress out of finding the perfect surgeon for your orthopaedic procedure.Read more >

 You may have heard of physiotherapy before, but do you actually know what it is?
 Find out how it can help your recovery after surgery.Read more >

 How much control can you have over your orthopaedic treatment?
 The short answer is more than you think.Read more >

 Yuusuf's Multiple Arthroscopic Operation on Knee

 "Today, it is 6 weeks since my knee operation and I’m feeling great and finally walking without pain."Read more >

 Nichola's Hip Replacement Surgery

-"My father is grateful and said she is a changed woman & they can enjoy an improved quality of life together now.
+"My father is grateful and my mother is a changed woman, they can now enjoy an improved quality of life together now.
 "Read more >